 - A long sleeved white shirt was the start of the costume.

 - I then took a red long sleeved shirt and cut the sleeves off to make it a red vest.

 - An old pair of black trousers were cut off at the knee to make long pantaloons and he tucked the ends into long white wool socks so I didn’t even need to hem the edges, and in any case raggedy ends are fine for a pirate costume.

 - We turned a piece of plywood into a sword and painted it, we had to use a jigsaw to cut out the sword shape so this bit is adults-only.
 When he wore the costume, he just tucked the top of the sword under his belt.

 - To complete the costume you’ll need a red bandana and a black eye patch.

 How my child helped: My kids enjoyed painting and decorating the sword.

 How long: This didn’t take too long, it was less than an hour total, the longest bit is making the sword, and you have to allow time for the paint to dry.

 I hope these pirate costume ideas have inspired you to have a go.
 We had a fantastic weekend and everyone enjoyed talking pirate and eating and drinking “grog”, and of course binge-watching all the Pirates of the Caribbean movies!

-Over to you now.
-Have you made any DIY Halloween pirate costumes before?
+Have your say!
+Did you try out any of these DIY Halloween pirate costumes?
 Share any tips with us in the comments below.